Is 3 days in New York enough?

 OPTION 2: Museum of Modern Art (MoMA)

-MoMA is home to some truly iconic works of modern art such as those of Vincent van Gogh (you get to see is Starry Night), or Warhol (you will find the Campbell’s Soup).
-Included in the collection there are also works by Matisse, Gauguin, Picasso, Dali and Pollock.
+This fantastic exhibit space is home to some truly iconic works of modern art, such as those of Vincent van Gogh (you get to see Starry Night) or Warhol (you will find Campbell’s Soup).
+The collection also includes works by Matisse, Gauguin, Picasso, Dali, and Pollock.

 OPTION 3: The Guggenheim

-Once you are done visiting the museum, head to lunch.
+Once you are done visiting the museum (whichever one you pick), head to lunch.
 You can opt for The Plaza Food Hall, located at the southern entrance of Central Park and perfect for a quick grab, or to Sarabeths Central Park South, a more upscale restaurant.

 Central Park

-This massive park (a whopping 315 hectares) is a fun place to explore and, quite importantly, it is also free to visit.
-You can walk around or even rent a bike to get to all the most iconic spots.
-You can book your bike rental here.
+This massive park (a whopping 315 hectares) is a fun place to explore and, quite importantly, it is also free to visit – so it had to be included in this 3 days in New York City itinerary.

-Among the main landmarks in the park there are Strawberry Fields, aka John Lennon’s memorial; Bethesda fountain and terrace; Belvedere Castle; the Lake and Gapstow Bridge.
+Inside the park, there actually are many attractions to check out.
+To mention a few: Strawberry Fields, aka John Lennon’s memorial; Bethesda fountain and terrace; Belvedere Castle; the Lake and Gapstow Bridge.

 St. Patrick’s Cathedral